amaro900217/testing-php-runtime-js/README.md

 ## TO-DO

 - Continue testing heavy frameworks, check again the env needed for them...
+- PhpWeb is being instantiated differen times in worker ?? unify ??
 - Set static env vars in the PhpWeb instantiation / review it!
 - Consider warmups (for workers / for PHP / possible?? )
 - Review worker snapshot -> ??
 We are saving in indexedDB a state, not a snapshot..